Cq8jx/VJU-Project/University Regulations/MOET/BGDDT-TT-08-2021 Regulation on Undergraduate Training.md

         the training program content and volume;
     d)  Has issued regulations on cooperation and assessed the quality assurance conditions of training coordination facilities;
-    d)  Training facilities under the Ministry of National Defense and the Ministry of Public Security do not apply points a and b of this clause, but are only allowed to cooperate in training with educational facilities under the same direct management ministry
+    đ)  Training facilities under the Ministry of National Defense and the Ministry of Public Security do not apply points a and b of this clause, but are only allowed to cooperate in training with educational facilities under the same direct management ministry